 As we turn into the home stretch here, we now focus on trends and designs in 2019.

 One rising trend we see is full floor-to-ceiling backsplashes.
 Having a full accent wall is a great way to spice up your bathroom.

 Another trend is the use of neutral and slate colors to add a sleek modern accent to your bathroom.

 Experiment with shapes!
 Fishscale tiles are in, in 2019.
-Halfway between the more traditional rectangle and circle tiles, fish-scales are all the rage right now.
+Halfway between the more traditional rectangle and circle tiles, fish scales are all the rage right now.

 Lastly, trying to go big.
-Bigger sized tiles are the in thing to do this year and can add a distinctive personality to your bathroom.
+Bigger-sized tiles are the in thing to do this year and can add a distinctive personality to your bathroom.

 Below are bathroom backsplash ideas with Clever Mosaics peel and stick wall tiles:

 Okay, we have covered a lot today, but you should now have a pretty good idea of your bathroom backsplash design ideas.
-Make sure to build a plan and execute that plan, and at the end, you will have the bathroom of your dreams.
+Make sure to build a plan and execute that plan, and in the end, you will have the bathroom of your dreams.